-- 1. Restrict the sample to students in Grades 9-11, who were enrolled in Grades 9-11 at a school for at least 165 days, and whose 2017-18 exit code indicates that they were enrolled at the school at the end of the year. - Identify the number of credits that each student had at the end of the 2016-17 school year and the number that each student had at the end of the 2017-18 school year, and calculate the number of credits that each student earned over the course of the 2017-18 school year. - a.
-Eliminate from the sample students for whom 2016-17 credit information is missing.
+- 1. Restrict the sample to students in Grades 9-11, who were enrolled in Grades 9-11 at a school for at least 165 days, and whose 2018-2019 exit code indicates that they were enrolled at the school at the end of the year. - 2.
+Identify the number of credits that each student had at the end of the 2017-2018 school year and the number that each student had at the end of the 2018-2019 school year, and calculate the number of credits that each student earned over the course of the 2018-2019 school year.

-- 3. Restrict the sample to students who are either repeating their 2016-17 grade, are not in their expected grade based on their first-time 9th grade cohort, or started the year with fewer credits than students at their grade level are expected to have. - 4.
+- a.
+Eliminate from the sample students for whom 2017-2018 credit information is missing. - 3.
+Restrict the sample to students who are either repeating their 2017-2018 grade, are not in their expected grade based on their first-time 9th grade cohort, or started the year with fewer credits than students at their grade level are expected to have. - 4.
 Assign a back-on-track flag to each student: - a.
-BACK ON TRACK, if the student earned at least as many credits as a student in their current grade is expected to earn - b.
-NOT BACK ON TRACK, if the student earned fewer than the number of credits a student in their current grade is expected to earn - 5.
-Calculate Back-On-Track rate as follows: - a.
-Total number of students who began the year off track and got back on track divided (4a) by the total number of students who began the year off track (4a + 4b) - 6.
+BACK ON TRACK, if the student earned obtained at least as many credits as a student in their current grade is expected to have earned - b.
+NOT BACK ON TRACK, if the student obtained fewer than the number of credits a student in their current grade is expected to have earned - 5.
+Calculate Back-On-Track rate as follows: - Total number of students who began the year off track and got back on track divided (4a) by the total number of students who began the year off track (4a + 4b) - 6.
 Assign an exception code as appropriate: - a.
 NOT APPLICABLE, if the school is not a high school - b.
 DATA NOT AVAILABLE, if the school is a high school but did not provide sufficient credit information for any students (charter schools only) - c.
 INSUFFICIENT SAMPLE, if the school is a high school but has fewer than 25 eligible students